PNNL-Comp-Mass-Spec/VIPER/Readme.txt

 All publications that result from the use of this software should include the following acknowledgment statement:
- Portions of this research were supported by the W.R.
-Wiley Environmental Molecular Science Laboratory, a national scientific user facility sponsored by the U.S. Department of Energy's Office of Biological and Environmental Research and located at PNNL.
+ Portions of this research were supported by the U.S. Department of Energy Office of Biological and Environmental Research Genomes:GtL Program, the NIH National Center for Research Resources (Grant RR018522), and the National Institute of Allergy and Infectious Diseases (NIH/DHHS through interagency agreement Y1-AI-4894-01).
 PNNL is operated by Battelle Memorial Institute for the U.S. Department of Energy under contract DE-AC05-76RL0 1830.

 Notice: This computer software was prepared by Battelle Memorial Institute,